cyber-evangelists/gfg-recommender-system/README.md

 Counts the number of ratings, unique movies, and unique users.
 Calculates average ratings per user and per movie.
 Identifies the lowest and highest-rated movies based on average ratings.
-Uses a Bayesian average to handle cases where movies have very few ratings.
 Creating the User-Item Matrix
 We create a sparse matrix representation of the user-item interactions using the csr_matrix from scipy.sparse.
 This matrix is essential for efficient computation, especially with large datasets.